 It is also a powerful tool for practicing gratitude, which is known to enhance empathy and reduce aggression.
 This makes it easier to build connections to those around you and improve overall physical and psychological health.
 Practicing gratitude also helps you to reframe problems in your life and put them back into perspective.
 This can have a profound effect on your spiritual wellbeing by leading to increased feelings of harmony with your personal environment and situation.

-5. Use Journaling, Therapy, or Your Community to Define Goals and Aspirations
+5. Leverage Journaling, Therapy, or Your Community to Define Goals and Aspirations

 Direction in life is a core component of spiritual wellness.
 A sense of direction enables you to go through periods of transition or hardship without losing sight of what’s important to you.
 Without a sense of direction, people often have difficulty navigating such periods and may even feel like they have no real purpose.